stefan-hoeck/idris2-tutorial/src/Tutorial/Functor.md

 ### Functors with more than one Type Parameter

-The type constructors we looked at so far where all of type `Type -> Type`.
+The type constructors we looked at so far were all of type `Type -> Type`.
 However, we can also implement `Functor` for other type constructors.
 The only prerequisite is that the type parameter we'd like to change with function `map` must